Are you a real estate agent who is looking to switch brokerages?

 This process should be much easier than transferring your listings.

-First, you have to contact your broker and find out whether or not they have the rights to your leads.
+First, you have to contact your principal broker and find out whether or not they have the rights to your leads and client data.
 If you have been using an in-house proprietary real estate CRM or database management system provided by your broker, then this means that your leads and contacts belong to your brokerage unless you have backed them up yourself.

 Some firms will require their agents to sign a non-compete agreement which forbids them from working for any other real estate company in the same market for a certain amount of time.
 This means that if you decide to leave before your contract is up, you may be liable to pay damages to your old firm.